Next Issue Date: September 16, 2024

 Note: In rare instances, AASM and AASM Foundation Board members may serve as unpaid consultants on an application, however, this requires Executive Committee approval prior to submitting the application.

 This grant is a two-stage application process, in which a letter of intent (LOI) is required prior to submission of a full application.
 Applicants will then be notified whether they will be invited to submit a full application.
 If the LOI is not approved, the applicant may not apply for the grant.
+Please note that the information submitted in the LOI (e.g., grant category, key personnel, research domain) is final and those invited to submit a full application will be bound by the content of their approved LOI unless a modification was specifically requested or approved by the AASM Foundation.

 For applicants who voluntarily submit a LOI, the AASM Foundation Executive Committee will review all submitted LOIs.
 The following criteria will be considered in determining whether the applicant will be invited to submit a full application for consideration: